trevorsandy/lpub3d/mainApp/docs/README.txt

 Features and enhancements
 ------------
 Fix: LDView SnapshotSuffix to persist .png image generation (r820)
- * As designed, LDView will use the last "Save as type" parameter set in the Save Snapshot dialogue for command line exports.
+ * As designed, LDView will use the last Save as type parameter set in the Save Snapshot dialogue for command line exports.
 I've added the command parameter -SnapshotSuffix=.png to force png image output in situation the user changes the LDView save as type from .png (e.g. exports a snapshot in .jpg format) while working outside of LPub3D.
 Fix: Industrialize pdf print/export preview dialogue(r819)
  * Remove [Experimental] status from pdf print preview.
 Implement prompt to open pdf file after printing.
-Fixed launching "Pdf print preview" menu item disables the "Print to Pdf file" menu item (nothing happens when you click the Print to Pdf file menu item).
+Fixed launching Pdf print preview menu item disables the Print to Pdf file menu item (nothing happens when you click the Print to Pdf file menu item).
 This behaviour occurs only after launching Pdf print preview requiring an application restart to clear the behaviour.
 Fixed viewer print banner removed after the first printed/exported page.
 Known Issue: Some JPEG-compressed images types are not rendered as inserted image (r818)
  * This was a Qt bug claimed to be corrected in Qt 5.5.1 (LPub3D uses 5.7); however, the issue seem to persist in Qt 5.7 also.
 Not all jpg images fail to load.
 The issue appear to be related to JPeGs with broken EXIF headers only.